Msturroc/compiling-era52arl/README.md

 - The `sudo` command prefix will execute an action as the root user, bypassing typical ‘permission denied’ problems.
 This may or may not be required depending on where you have decided to compile/install/make the various programs in this guide.
 - To copy a folder and all its contents use `sudo cp -p -f -r /path/to/source/* /path/to/dest`

-Created using Linux Mint Cinnamon 21.1 (64-bit).
+Created using TuxedoOS3 (64-bit).
 Adjustments may be needed for other linux distributions.

 1. Get the eccodes tarball from https://confluence.ecmwf.int/display/ECC/Releases.
       - You’re after the most recent release’s tar